M-A-Lopa/Student-Alumni-Portal-project/README.md

 # Overview
 The Student Alumni Portal was created to establish a connection between current students and the university's alumni.
 The project was inspired by the need to offer a platform through which students can have access to alumni to mentor them, give them career and career guidance, and participate in events.

-Through this portal, the user can create an account (student/ alumni), make announcements and events, request mentorship, and handle community interactions by posting and commenting on events or posts posted by others.
+Through this portal, the user can create an account (student/ alumni/admin), make announcements and events, request mentorship, and handle community interactions by posting and commenting on events or posts posted by others.
 We were motivated to create a powerful relational database that facilitates such interactions using a normalized format, efficient queries, and minimum redundancy.